biko2020/web/README.md

 # Application laravel

-this is app with laravel.
+this is web site with laravel.